nicnosis/iu-courses/j362/j362-syllabus.md

 #### Project 4 - Web Interactivity
 Students will use **JavaScript** to create an interactive web experience.
 For example, a student might use **P5.js** to create an animated scene on an HTML5 canvas.
 Students may also take a previous project and enhance it or add interactivity (e.g., adding interactivity to your triptych.)

-#### Project Modification
+_**Proposal**_
 This course is relatively flexible with respect to creative boundaries, and students may pursue their own creative vision for Project 4.
 Many students will choose to build on existing projects, others may aim to focus on a specific facet of media.
-I will attempt to cater to the interests and skillsets of the class as a whole.
+For Project 4, students must submit a conceptual prototype and written proposal that meets instructor approval.

 ### In-class Activities
 Participation is an important element of this class.
 It is not enough to listen to lectures or read books; one must actively practice and hone their skills to be successful.
 Many of our classes will focus on the completion of certain exercises, tutorials, and discussions.